AndreaAlberti07/Amazon-books-reviews-ML/documents/thingsToDo.md

 # Things to do :

 - [ ] Fix errors on mapReduce task
-- [ ] Test hypotheses 1, 2 on MongoDB
+- [ ] Test hypotheses 2 on MongoDB and Spark
-- [ ] Test hypotheses on Spark
 - [ ] Complete the ML model
 - [ ] Presentation
 - [ ] Report